-Microsoft has recently released an update KB2822241 that now allows you to force automatic restart after Windows Updates, in systems running Windows 10/8 and Windows Server.
-If you have already installed the latest batch of April 2013 Windows Updates, you will find that this update has already been downloaded and installed on your computer.
+Microsoft now allows you to force automatic restart after Windows Updates, in systems running Windows 10 and Windows Server.
+If you have already installed the latest batch of Windows Updates, you will find that this update has already been downloaded and installed on your computer.

 This feature is useful in the following scenario.

 But in case the computer is locked, the countdown begins the next time you sign in.
-Activating this new restart behavior, will make Windows 8 start the countdown, even when the computer is locked and force the computer to restart, to finish installing the Windows Update, even when you are not present at the computer.
+Activating this new restart behavior will make Windows 10/8 start the countdown, even when the computer is locked, and force the computer to restart, to finish installing the Windows Update, even when you are not present at the computer.